 In the summer of 1959, Sinatra starred in the movie “A Hole in the Head” which was filmed primarily in Miami Beach.
 The plot of the movie featured Frank Sinatra’s character, Tony Manetta, as a down on his luck hotel operator trying to stay in business.
 The opening credit scene features a spectacular aerial shot over Miami Beach during the late 1950s.

-The movie was primarily filmed at the Cardoza Hotel located at 13th and Ocean Drive.
-There were other locations used in the film, but the Cardoza Hotel was the featured location.
-The Cardoza Hotel was later owned by Andrew Capitman, son of Barbara Capitman, both of whom were instrumental in preserving the Art Deco district.
+The movie was primarily filmed at The Cardozo located at 13th and Ocean Drive.
+There were other locations used in the film, but The Cardozo was the featured location.
+It was later owned by Andrew Capitman, son of Barbara Capitman, both of whom were instrumental in preserving the Art Deco district.

 In the fall of 1967, Frank Sinatra filmed the movie “Tony Rome” in a number of locations around Miami and Miami Beach.
 The plot of this movie featured Sinatra as a Miami private investigator who lived on a houseboat.
 Sinatra’s character is hired by a local millionaire to find jewelry that was stolen from his daughter, and ends up having confrontations with local mobsters and the Miami Beach police.